Reference: Postulate Mechanics

 SUBJECT CLEARING

 Substance is that which is substantial enough to be sensed.
-Postulate Mechanics categorizes substance as (1) matter, (2) radiation, and (3) thought.
-The two inherent characteristics of substance are thickness and motion.
-As thickness decreases from matter to radiation to thought, the motion increases.
+Postulate Mechanics categorizes substance as (1) matter, (2) energy, and (3) thought.
+The two inherent characteristics of substance are inertia and motion.
+As inertia decreases from matter to energy to thought, the motion increases.
 This is obvious on cosmic scale; but can be postulated to exist on smaller scales.
-For example, invisible thought may generates visible motions of body parts by simply controlling changes in its thickness.
+For example, invisible thought may generates visible motions of body parts by simply controlling changes in its inertia.

 Substantiality means something exists and it can be sensed.
 Substantiality refers not only to something physical made of matter, but also to something spiritual made of thought.
 A perception of rose is substantial; but a mental image picture of rose created by imagination is substantial too, because both exist and can be sensed.